Want a powerhouse phone that'll turn heads? Try this

 "It's pretty badass."

-That's what I told my CNET colleague Eric Franklin, when he asked what I thought of the new Huawei Mate 20 Pro ($1,309 at Amazon).
+That's what I told my CNET colleague Eric Franklin, when he asked what I thought of the new Huawei Mate 20 Pro.

 And I meant it.
 This phone not only has a spec list that's the equal of any flagship phone out there, but it comes with enough new features to make it a truly exciting phone.
 And excitement is something the phone world's sorely lacking.